 DIRECT YOUR OWN MOVIE

 The director is ultimately responsible for every image and sound that appears on the screen.
 Many new directors chase the dream of directing without the technical and creative skills needed to succeed.
-With the Directors Foundation Certificate LA course, learn the key skills of working with the screenplay, directing camera, cast and crew, and gain an overview of each area of the director’s responsibilities through a series of classes.
+Learn the necessary skills and knowledge to successfully direct your movie.

 The Directors Foundation Certificate includes:

-Students taking the Directors Foundation Certificate LA will be given optional weekly assignments.
-Obviously, the more preparation a student does the more he or she will benefit form this engaging and entertaining course.
+People taking the Directors Foundation Certificate LA will be given optional weekly assignments.
+The more preparation a student does, the more they will benefit form this engaging and entertaining course.

 What you will learn: